In a Nutshell

 Here’s how to figure out whether the loan payment fits into your budget.

-• Determine how much you need to borrow.
+- Determine how much you need to borrow.
 Knowing how much you need can help estimate what a monthly payment may look like.
+You can also use a personal loan calculator to see what your monthly payment could look like.

 If the loan payment barely fits within your budget, then you might want to consider borrowing less money, requesting a longer loan term or finding a different way to pay.